maon-git/last-defense-system/README.md

 However, this is not the final network security tool used by web professionals, nor is it special fantasy.
 It's just a first choice.

 An ordinary suit that anyone can easily equip will become the armor of legend.
-Let's overcome our daily battles against threats and get peace together...
+Let's overcome our daily battles against threats and also get safety and peace together...

 ## Introduction